rodrigo-caballero/linepyline/README.md

 # linepyline

 A line-by-line radiative transfer model in pure python.
-There are no C or Fortran extensions to compile, but the code is fast thanks to [numba](https://numba.readthedocs.io) parallelization, which gives order-of-magnitude speedup on multi-core CPUs.
+The code is fast thanks to [numba](https://numba.readthedocs.io) parallelization, which gives order-of-magnitude speedup on multi-core CPUs.